samgoldman97/samgoldman97.github.io/_pages/about.md

   - /about.html
 ---

-I am a currently a PhD Candidate in [Computational and Systems Biology](https://csbphd.mit.edu/welcome-mit-computational-and-systems-biology-phd-program-csb) at MIT supported by the Takeda AI for Helathcare Fellowship.
+I am currently a PhD Candidate in [Computational and Systems Biology](https://csbphd.mit.edu/welcome-mit-computational-and-systems-biology-phd-program-csb) at MIT supported by the Takeda AI for Healthcare Fellowship.
 As [Professor Connor Coley's](https://coley.mit.edu/) first graduate student, I broadly seek to build AI-based technologies for molecular discovery and design.
 I am now especially interested in computational methods to find novel and